kaushikd1234/general-architecture-guidelines/aws-related.md

 #### How State Machines Work in AWS Step Functions:

+AWS Step Functions follows the orchestrator pattern, acting as the centralized controller for orchestrating and sequencing the execution of various tasks or states within a workflow.
+The state machine in Step Functions defines the sequence of states and transitions between them, and Step Functions manages the execution of these states based on the defined workflow logic.
+It provides error handling, retries, and state management capabilities, making it well-suited for orchestrating complex workflows involving multiple AWS services.

+#### In summary, AWS Step Functions serves as an orchestrator that coordinates the execution of tasks or states within a workflow, making it easier to build and manage scalable and reliable applications.

 States: Each step or action in your workflow is represented as a state.
 There are different types of states in AWS Step Functions, including Task states, Choice states, Parallel states, Wait states, Pass states, and more.

 Transitions: Transitions define the conditions under which your workflow moves from one state to another.
 These conditions can be based on the success or failure of a task, input data, or other variables.